quotient-im/libQuotient/README.md

 and bundle it with your application.

 ### Pre-requisites
-- A recent Linux, macOS or Windows system (desktop versions tried; Ubuntu Touch is known to work; mobile Windows and iOS might work too but never tried)
+- A recent Linux, macOS or Windows system (desktop versions are known to work;
+  mobile operating systems where Qt is available might work too)
   - Recent enough Linux examples: Debian Buster; Fedora 28; openSUSE Leap 15;
     Ubuntu Bionic Beaver.
 - Qt 5 (either Open Source or Commercial), 5.9 or higher;
   5.12 is recommended, especially if you use qmake
-- A build configuration tool (CMake is recommended, qmake is yet supported):
+- A build configuration tool (CMake is recommended, qmake is supported):
   - CMake 3.10 or newer (from your package management system or [the official website](https://cmake.org/download/))
   - or qmake (comes with Qt)